• Facebook

 ✏️ Recipe creation

-I’m a huge fan of raspberries, and I’m a little bit obsessed with the raspberry buttercream made from real raspberries (fresh or frozen).
-I wanted to make a dessert where this buttercream could really shine, and the best way for this was to swirl it on top of a soft vanilla cupcake!
+I’m a huge fan of summery raspberry desserts, and I’m a little obsessed with this raspberry buttercream made from real raspberries (fresh or frozen).
+I wanted to make an easy raspberry dessert where this buttercream could shine, so I swirled it on top of a soft vanilla cupcake!

 🥘 Ingredients

-This cake recipe calls for the following ingredients:
+This vanilla raspberry cupcake recipe calls for the following ingredients:

 Vanilla cupcakes